 VACCINATION & HEALTH

 You need to arrange your vaccinations for Ethiopia as required prior to departing.
-You will not be permitted to enter Ethiopia by the government authorities if you do not have the necessary vaccines.
-Make sure that when you get your vaccine you also receive your “yellow book”, which you will need to present to the immigration officials at the airport of entry.
+Make sure that when you get your vaccine you also receive your “yellow book”, which you may need to present to the immigration officials at the airport of entry.

 Please read the disease prevention sections below which will give you more detailed information.
 Remember that we are going to provide healthcare, not to be recipients of it.
 Make sure that you are taking care of yourself now so that you will be in a good health condition when we arrive in Ethiopia.